Eteip/ecom/README.md

 Features:
 Guest checkout & oayment without creating an account Payment with paypal
-Use of cookies t store temporal data
+Use of cookies to store temporal data and lots more...